xwmx/nb/README.md

 ```

 Items can be edited within a terminal or GUI browser using the `edit`
-link on the item page or by opening the item with `nb browse --edit`,
+link on the item page or by opening the item with `nb browse --edit` /
-with the form resized to fit the current terminal window:
+`nb browse -e`, which automatically resizes the form to fit the current
+terminal window:

 ```bash
 > nb browse text:formats/markdown/123 --edit